Mysanthropium/Battleships/README.md

    * Test enter ship column so it only accepts the correct characters, else it lets you know and try again.
    ![VALIDCOLUMN](assets/images/validcolumn.jpg)

-   * Test the try again function so it only accepts the letter 'y', else sends message 'Thank you for playing!'.
+   * Test the play again function so it only accepts the letter 'y', else sends message 'Thank you for playing!'.

 ### Bugs and issues
 * There's an issue in the ascii art, resulting in warnings in PEP8.